 There are lots of different GPUs on the market today.
 Some are built specially to render video, others are designed for gaming.
 This guide isn’t about all that though.
-It’s strictly about finding the best GPU for mining for you!
+It’s strictly about finding the best GPU for mining!

 During the guide, I’ll start with a brief introduction to what cryptocurrency mining actually is.
 This will be followed by a look at six of the top GPUs on the market today.
 After this, I’ve included a handy GPU comparison chart.
-This should help you quickly see the specifications of each GPU and find out which is the best mining GPU for you.
+This should help you to quickly see the specifications of each GPU and find out which is the best mining GPU for your personal needs.

 - 1. The Main Idea of Crypto Mining

 - 2.1.
 Best of the Bunch – NVIDIA GeForce GTX 1070

 - 2.2.
 Best on a Budget – AMD Radeon RX580

 - 2.3.
 Best for those with Expensive Electricity – Nvidia GeForce GTX 1060

 - 2.4.
 Best Suited for Big Mining Operations in Cold Climates with Cheap Power – AMD Radeon RX Vega 56